-Christianity has become, for some people, a spectator sport.
+Christianity has become, at least for some people, a spectator sport.
 It is an event to attend once per week.
 In the aftermath of COVID, many have dropped out of meeting at all.
 When we meet we gauge the quality of what we call the service.
 Yet this is not truly the service.
 This is the pep rally.
-When we leave the place we gather or the Zoom call, it is then that we enter the real service.
+It is only when we leave the place we gather or the Zoom call that we watch online, that we enter the real service.

-The problem is not the people, it is the model.
-The biblical pattern is established in Ephesians 4:11-12.
-The people are the ministers.
-It is the goal of this site, and our sister site, thegathering.org, to equip the people for their work of ministry.
+The problem is not the people.
+The problem is the model.
+The biblical pattern is established in Ephesians 4:11-12 in which the people are the ministers.
+It is the goal of this site, and our sister site, thegathering.org, to equip people for their work of ministry.

-Paul was a small businessman.
+The apostle Paul was a small businessman.
 Making tents enabled him to self fund his ministry.
-Not only did it provide him income, it also enabled him to have great credibility with the people to whom he was ministering.
-So much so, that this middle aged, Christian businessman provided a model for us all to follow:
+Not only did it provide him income, but it also enabled him to have great credibility with the people to whom he was ministering.
+So much so, that this middle aged Christian businessman turned the world upside down while providing a ministry model for us all to follow: